logo

 • Awards Ceremony

 On October 9-10, 2017, the President of the International Olympic Committee Thomas Bach came for a visit to Lithuania.
-The leader of Olympic sport arrived to Vilnius to congratulate the LNOC with the occasion of its 25th anniversary of returning to the Olympic family.
+The leader of the Olympic sport arrived in Vilnius to congratulate the LNOC on the occasion of its 25th anniversary of returning to the Olympic family.

-1. Bach not only received an award himself, but also handed awards to others.
+1. Bach not only received an award himself but also handed awards to others.
 Nine years after the Beijing Summer Olympics, the IOC President presented the wrestler Mindaugas Mizgaitis with a silver medal.
-At 2008 Beijing Summer Olympics the Lithuanian heavyweight athlete won bronze, however, following the disqualification of the Russian silver medal winner for use of prohibited substances, he became an Olympic vice champion.
-The wrestler was also congratulated by the Prime Minister S. Skvernelis and the LNOC President D. Gudzinevičiūtė, also in his honor the Olympic Hymn and the Lithuanian National Anthem were played.
+At the 2008 Beijing Summer Olympics, the Lithuanian heavyweight athlete won bronze, however, following the disqualification of the Russian silver medal winner for the use of prohibited substances, he became an Olympic vice-champion.
+The wrestler was also congratulated by Prime Minister S. Skvernelis and the LNOC President D. Gudzinevičiūtė, also in his honor the Olympic Hymn and the Lithuanian National Anthem were played.

 • The IOC President met the President of the Republic of Lithuania

-The President of Lithuania and the leader of Olympic sports, Olympic fencing champion Thomas Bach discussed some of the most important strategic directions outlined in the IOC’s Olympic Agenda 2020 – transparency, anti-doping and gender equality in sports.
-They also talked about achievements of Lithuanian athletes, their preparations for the 2018 Winter Olympics, discussed the LNOC’s projects aimed at promoting Olympic education, cultivating Olympic values, and encouraging women’s leadership.
+The President of Lithuania and the leader of Olympic sports, Olympic fencing champion Thomas Bach discussed some of the most important strategic directions outlined in the IOC’s Olympic Agenda 2020 – transparency, anti-doping, and gender equality in sports.
+They also talked about the achievements of Lithuanian athletes, and their preparations for the 2018 Winter Olympics, and discussed the LNOC’s projects aimed at promoting Olympic education, cultivating Olympic values, and encouraging women’s leadership.

 International activities and achievements of the LNOC leaders: